iFernandoSousa/lightning-compatible/README.md

 The main idea of this project is bring all Lightning Component compatible with Open Lightning Web Components (https://lwc.dev)

 Once it's not a standard, it will be a project that will use lightning namespace and SDLS to create more compatible as possible with the current Salesforce LWC.
-Base componentes cames from the Salesforce repository base-component-recipes on github and adapted to work on Open LWC, you can see the full project at https://github.com/salesforce/base-components-recipes
+Base components cames from the Salesforce repository base-component-recipes on github and adapted to work on Open LWC, you can see the full project at https://github.com/salesforce/base-components-recipes

 ## How to start?